Desbloqueie Recursos Exclusivos

 it makes me feel incredibly valuable.

-me faz sentir incrivelmente valioso.
+isso me faz sentir incrivelmente valioso.

 So that's the LHC.

-Então isso é o LHC.
+Então, esse é o LHC.

 The LHC is certainly, when it turns on in summer,

-O LHC certamente, quando ele for acionado, no verão,
+O LHC certamente, quando ligar no verão,

 going to write the next chapter of that book.

-irá escrever o próximo capítulo desse livro.
+vai escrever o próximo capítulo desse livro.

 And I'm certainly looking forward with

-E eu estou certamente na expectativa
+E eu certamente estou ansioso com

 immense excitement to it being turned on.

-com imenso entusiasmo, para que ele seja ligado.
+imensa empolgação para que ele seja ligado.

 Thanks.